2359: Find-Closest-Node-to-Given-Two-Nodes

 Basically, from each starting node, iterate through all the

-nodes you have not seen before, updating their
+nodes you have not seen before, updating their distance

-can leave them as -1
+as -1

 .

-Then, you can iterate through all the nodes, ignoring the
+Then, you can iterate through all the nodes, ignoring the ones

-ones with distance -1
+with distance -1

-, finding the
+, finding the minimum

-minimum index of the node, where the
+index of the node, where the maximum distance between

-that node and node2
+to that node and node2

 to that node is